Homeomorphistic/risk-tolerance/the-bond-book/ch_8_corporate.md

 There are five groups:

 * Utilities, group consisting of both electric and telephone companies.
-They are highly regulated (it depends on country) so are considered the safest of all corporate  bonds.
+They are highly regulated (it depends on country) so are (were) considered the safest of all corporate  bonds.
 * Transportation, contains airlines and railroads.
 * Industrials, largest and most diverse group, with industrial sector.